 *Gross irrigated area / Gross cropped area

+INDICATE TIME PERIOD.
+VARIATIONS ARE TOO HIGH.
+IT NEEDS EXPLANATION.
+UREA SUBSIDY IS NOT VARYING SO MUCH.
+WHY?
+NEEDS EXPLANATION.WHAT IS MIN AND MAX.-EXPLAIN IT.

 Prior to presenting the econometric estimates, it is important to outline the long-term trajectory of nitrogen use intensity in India.
 Throughout the study period, nitrogen use intensity increased steadily from relatively low levels in the early 1990s to more than double by the mid-2010s, reflecting the combined influence of expanding irrigation, cereal-dominated cropping patterns, and sustained fertilizer subsidies (Koovalamkadu Velayudhan et al., 2022).
 In the years immediately preceding the introduction of DBT, the growth rate of nitrogen use intensity slowed, followed by a period of relative stabilisation rather than decline.
 Figure 1 displays the observed nitrogen use intensity series alongside predicted counterfactual trends from the ITSA model, with major policy breakpoints indicated.
 Visual analysis indicates that the implementation of DBT in 2018 does not correspond with a clear downward shift in the national series.
 Instead, post-DBT observations generally align with the projected trajectory based on pre-existing trends, underscoring the need for formal econometric testing to determine policy effects.

+SHOW FULL FORM OF ABBREVIATIONS AND DEFINE THEM.
+CONFINE STUDY TO 2010-2025.
+1990-2010 IS INCREASING TREND BECAUSE OF OTHER REASONS.

 Fig. 1.
 Actual and predicted nitrogen use intensity with policy breakpoints (1989-2023)